Candidiasis

 When the skin is infected, a burning rash develops.
 Some types of diaper rash are caused by Candida.

-If the infection spreads to other parts of the body, it is more serious.
+If the infection spreads to other parts of the body or through the bloodstream, it is more serious.
 It can cause fever, a heart murmur, enlargement of the spleen, dangerously low blood pressure (shock), and decreased urine production.
 An infection of the retina and inner parts of the eye can cause blindness.

-If the infection is severe, several organs may stop functioning, and death can occur.
+If the infection is severe, several organs may stop functioning, and the infection can become fatal.

 Diagnosis of Candidiasis

-Examination and sometimes culture of a sample of blood or infected tissue
+• Examination and culture of a sample of blood or infected tissue

-Many candidal infections are apparent from the symptoms alone.
+Many candidal infections, especially those affecting the skin or mucous membranes such as the mouth and vagina, are apparent from the symptoms alone.

 To confirm the diagnosis, a doctor must identify the fungi in a sample viewed under a microscope.
 Samples of blood or other infected tissues may be sent to a laboratory to be cultured and examined to identify the fungi.

-Doctors may do a blood test called the T2Candida Panel to detect Candida in the blood quickly and accurately.
 Other tests that detect genetic material in microorganisms may be done, including polymerase chain reaction (PCR).
-The PCR test is used to produce many copies of a gene from a microorganism, making the microorganism much easier to identify.
+The PCR test is used to produce many copies of a gene from the fungus, making the fungus much easier to identify.

 If candidemia is diagnosed, doctors may examine the eyes to determine whether the eyes are infected.